-When people vacation, they focus their vacations on warm spots, historical spots or busy cities.
-They often forget about smaller or more rural states, even though these states have a lot to offer.
+Vacationers usually search for warm locations, historical places or busy cities.
+They often forget about smaller or more rural states, even though these have a lot to offer.

 While Missouri isn’t often talked about, it offers a lot of great vacation spots.
-From great views to the beautiful landscape, Missouri is filled with opportunities that are just as good a vacation spot as any of the more popular states or sites.
+From great views to beautiful landscapes, Missouri is filled with opportunities that are just as good for vacation as any of the more popular states or sites.

 Are you still unconvinced that gorgeous Missouri could hold your next great family vacation?

 Here are eight beautiful spots in Missouri that will make you change your mind:

 Address: 384 Rt, State Hwy K, Pineville, MO 64856, United States

 Searching for a quiet family campground with water activities?
 Then, look no further!
 The Campground at the Falls is a perfect spot for a family vacation filled with peace and relaxation.